 It is hard to imagine that in a single day you can experience Cappadocia, from high above and into the depths of the earth, as well as, at ground level.
 However, if you are willing to go, go, go you can get in most of the highlights of the Cappadocia region of Turkey.
 This region, both past and present, people have lived in some improbable places.
 As far back as the 15th century, BCE people dwelled in underground cities.
 People no longer reside in these cities however people of Cappadocia do continue to live in caves.
 With the explosion of this area’s popularity cave homes converted to cave hotels have cropped up in abundance and innkeepers are having no trouble filling their rooms.

 Sleep in a Cave

-When you think cave, dark, damp and void of creature comforts probably comes to mind.
+When you think cave, dark, damp, and devoid of creature comforts probably comes to mind.
 But the accommodations at Eren Bey Cave Hotel in the village of Goreme are softly lit and certainly not cold; naturally cooled by Mother Nature in summer and central floor heating in the cooler months.
-As for amenities, caves come equipped with a small in-room refrigerator, flat screen television, Wi-Fi, phone, King-size bed with inviting bedding and a dual-head shower to die for.
+As for amenities, caves come equipped with a small in-room refrigerator, flat screen television, Wi-Fi, phone, King-size bed with inviting bedding, and a dual-head shower to die for.
 Our suite even had a mini Hammam.